RizenicLabs/matesl-system/README.md

 ## 📜 Overview

-**MateSL** is an AI-driven platform designed to help Sri Lankan citizens navigate complex government processes.
-From renewing passports to replacing NICs, MateSL provides **instant, accurate, and up-to-date instructions** — without requiring users to watch hours of unrelated content or search endlessly online.
+**MateSL** is an AI-driven platform designed to help Sri Lankan citizens navigate complex common procedures such as obtaining birth certificates, applying for passports, and updating NICs.
+MateSL provides **instant, accurate, and up-to-date instructions** — without requiring users to watch hours of unrelated content or search endlessly online.

 ### Key Features

 - **AI Chat Interface**: Get step-by-step guidance on public procedures in Sinhala, Tamil, or English.
 - **Dynamic Knowledge Base**: Admins can update procedures anytime — no model retraining required.
 - **Multi-Platform Support**: Web, mobile, and admin panel for content managers.